smatechnologies/ibm-i-agent-docs/docs/Files/Agents/IBM-i/LSAM-Software-Maintenance-(PTFs).md

         prompt screen that appears after option 2 is selected.

-4. If any errors occur during the execution of the LSAM PTF Install process, [SMA Technologies]{.GeneralCompanyName} strongly recommends     that clients immediately contact SMA Support for assistance, rather than trying to guess about how to recover from the error.
+4. If any errors occur during the execution of the LSAM PTF Install process, SMA Technologies strongly recommends     that clients immediately contact SMA Support for assistance, rather than trying to guess about how to recover from the error.

     a.
 An incorrect response to a failure of the PTF Install process can create a big mess that is difficult to repair.
     b.
-[SMA Technologies]{.GeneralCompanyName} will not charge         off-hours Support fees in case support is required for the failure of the LSAM PTF install process.
+SMA Technologies will not charge         off-hours Support fees in case support is required for the failure of the LSAM PTF install process.

 5. Once the sub-menu option 2 is completed, [SMA     Technologies]{.GeneralCompanyName} recommends using LSAM sub-menu